Written by Lois Li, published by Forrest Yu

 Tourism is the second largest pillar industry of Singapore, but tipping is not a practice here.
 That is to say, you can't get paid extra money no matter how good your service is.
 Even so, the people I met in Singapore, no matter they are drivers, tour guides, bellboys or restaurant attendants, were all so glad to provide the best service to their customers.
 How can't you fall in love with a country when it pays attention to every detail?
 How can't you convince your customers when you have made the best of your service?
 This is what Singapore taught me.

-My 3-day journey in Singapore only offers me a glimpse to this dynamic country.
+My 3-day journey in Singapore only offers me a glimpse of this dynamic country.
 It still has a lot to be discovered.
 Maybe you should be the next one to go there!
 Odyssey Tours is an expert in tailor-making itineraries in Southeast Asia, including Singapore and its neighboring countries.
 So if you want to witness this incredible country in person, just let us customize you a lifetime journey.
 I affirm that you will fall in love with her as I do!